Industrial IoT Solutions and IoT Systems Bring Businesses into the Future

 IoT In Industry

-Businesses are chomping at the bit to incorporate the IoT into production lines and offices.
+Businesses are champing at the bit to incorporate the IoT into production lines and offices.
 The small, inexpensive, and easy to produce passive RFID tag has allowed many to keep better track of inventory, distribution, and manage logistics.
 These tags are easily printed & encoded at the warehouse or production facility and affixed to packaging to travel with the product wherever it is shipped.
 The tag contains all of the necessary information about each product, which is quickly accessed and updated when scanned at each facility.

 Small sensor devices, usually in the form of an active RFID tag, are also attached to mobile equipment, heavy machinery, tools, and vehicles to monitor location (RTLS systems), temperature, status, and even track regular maintenance and inspections.
 These devices are typically paired with software that stores this data for later reference or report creation.
 Active RFID devices can even send alerts to designated personnel when equipment overheats, breaks down, or the operator uses it in an unsafe manner.
 With the industrial IoT, it is possible to extract data from transport and shipping vehicles, ambulances, ships, and planes, while they are literally on the go.